LoriTSentman/ESM4-SOM/README.md

 ### Building from source
 This model was initially compiled and run with the intel16 compiler.

-Compiling assumes that you have an intel compiler, MPI (impi, mpich, openmpi, etc), netcdf, and hdf5 in your LD_LIBRARY_PATH and LIBRARY_PATH.
+Compiling assumes that you have an intel compiler, MPI (impi, MPICH, openMPI, etc), NetCDF, and HDF5 in your LD_LIBRARY_PATH and LIBRARY_PATH.
 It is also assumed that nf-config and nc-config are in your path.
 If you work on a machine with modules, you may need to load these packages into your environment.